mhersson/dotfiles/nvim/README.md

 # 🚀 My Neovim Configuration

-My goal is a clean, modular Neovim configuration built from scratch (however it is very much inspired by LazyVim) with a focus on Go development and daily productivity tasks.
+My goal is a clean, modular Neovim configuration built from scratch, however it is very much inspired by LazyVim, but with a focus on Go development and daily productivity tasks.

-This README also function as a to-do list for the features and tools I want to implement in my Neovim setup.
+This README also function as a to-do list for the features and tools I want to implement in my setup.

 ## ✨ Features